Commuting Mileage Reimbursement: Stop Paying Employees for Driving to Work

 The mileage tracker lets you see your employees’ locations and routes during their shifts and tracks their business trips with a single click.

 After an employee hits the clock-in button, Timeero will ask them to confirm their location.

-The software will only record miles while the employees are on the clock.
+The app will only record miles while the employees are on the clock.
 You will see the exact spot your employee first logged in, with a timestamp, their entire route, and where they clocked out of their shift.

 Still, keep in mind that reimbursement can sometimes cover the expenses for different types of transportation, like ride-sharing services, trains, or buses.